What are the top 10 habits for healthy ageing? The good and the bad

 Studies even go as far as to explore the link between gut microbiota and age-related conditions, offering compelling evidence of their far-reaching impacts [9].
 This includes immunity and, surprisingly, mental health.
 Yes, your gut can speak to your brain!

 Overlooking the role of gut health would be nothing short of a missed opportunity.
-So, should you add probiotics to your longevity arsenal?
+So, should you add probiotics to your longevity routine?
 The scientific literature would resoundingly say yes.

-Naturally fermented foods like yogurt, sauerkraut, and kefir are excellent sources.
+Naturally fermented foods like yoghurt, sauerkraut, and kefir are excellent sources.
 If you’re opting for supplements, look for those with diverse bacterial strains and a high colony-forming unit (CFU) count.

 References[+]